 This collection included the following disks.

-* indicates the previously lost but newly found disk can permit a restoration:
+* indicates the previously lost but newly found disk which can permit a restoration:

 Also discovered elsewhere since our last issue: